jonyejin/YourBench/Wonwhoo/README(en).md

 |                    | Foolbox<sup>*</sup> | 0% / 0.41 (396ms) |                       68% / 0.5<br /> (57ms) |                     70% / 0.5<br /> (1968ms) |                    |
 |                    |         ART         | 0% / 0.40 (1364ms) |                       68% / 0.5<br /> (429ms) | 70% / 0.5<br /> (4777ms) |                           |

-<sup>*</sup> FoolBox는 정확도와 adversarial image를 동시에 반환하기 때문에 실제 image generation 시간은 기재된 것보다 짧을 수 있습니다.
+<sup>*</sup> Because FoolBox returns both accuracy and adversarial images, the actual image generation time may be shorter than stated.

 ## Contribution
-### :star2: Contribution 은 언제나 환영입니다.
+### :star2: Contributions are always welcome.
-Adversarial Attack은 앞으로도 계속 새롭게 나올 것입니다.
-YourBench는 추후에도 model의 adversarial robustness를 증명할 때  사용되는 라이브러리가 될 수 있도록 노력하고자 합니다. 앞으로 새로운 adversarial attack이 나온다면 알려주세요!
-YourBench 에 contribute 하고 싶다면 아래를 참고해주세요.
+Adversarial Attack will continue to be reborn in the future.
+YourBench intends to be a library used to prove the adversarial robustness of models in the future.
+Let me know if there are any new adversarial attacks in the future!
+If you would like to contribute to YourBench, please see below.
 [CONTRIBUTING.md](CONTRIBUTING.md).